binocarlos/mithril-export/README.md

 	summary:true
 })

-dashboard.appendTo(document.body)
+dashboard.render(document.body)
 ```

 ## api

-##### `var fn = mexport.module(component)`
+##### `var fn = mexport(mithrilModule)`

-Generate an `appendTo` function from a mithril module.
+Generate a function that will render a mithril module to the passed DOM element.

-A module is any object with a `view` and `controller` property.
+A mithril module is an object that has both controller and view properties.

-The appendTo function accepts the DOM node that the mithril component will be added to.

 ##### `var fn = mexport.render(component)`

-The same as the module but calls mithrils `render` method which only draws once.
+The same as the module method but that calls the mithril `render` method which only draws once.

 ## license